Skip to Content

 Full workflow

-All commands below work as both CLI (aigon feature-start ...) and slash commands (/aigon:feature-start ... or /afs ...).
-We show CLI form here — use whichever surface you prefer.
+All commands below work as both CLI (aigon feature-start ...) and agent commands (/aigon:feature-start ..., $aigon-feature-start ..., etc.).
+We show CLI form here but this workflow can be driven from the dashboard and all agents supported as well.

 1. Create and prioritise